 Clayton Christensen, Kim B. Clark Professor of Business Administration.
 Management issues related to the development and commercialization of technological and business model innovation.

 Roy Chua, Assistant Professor of Business Administration.
 Creativity and innovation, multiculturalism, social networking dynamics.

 Amy Cuddy, Associate Professor of Business Administration, Hellman Faculty Fellow.
 Social categories, origins and outcomes of how we perceive and are influenced by other people, roles of culture, emotions, nonverbal behaviors.

 Frank Dobbin, Professor of Sociology.
 Organizational theory, comparative/historical sociology, economic sociology, public policy, and stratification.

 Amy C. Edmondson, Novartis Professor of Leadership and Management.
 Learning processes in teams and organizations.

-Robin Ely, Warren Alpert Professor of Business Administration.
+Robin Ely, Diane Doerge Wilson Professor of Business Administration, Senior Associate Dean for Culture and Community.
 Race and gender relations, diversity, leadership, and group dynamics.

 Heidi Gardner, Assistant Professor of Business Administration.
 Teams and use of members’ expertise, organizational design and knowledgebased innovation.